 Yesterday, Adey was sitting on my couch and was all, “Yo, how do I log into your new comments?”
 That made me realize it might not be as simple and intuitive as I thought.
 Or that Adey is dumber than I thought.
 Possibly both.
-Regardless, here’s how you comment on the new HFL.
+Regardless, here’s how you comment on RideApart.

 The big change is that we’re now using Disqus, a networked commenting service used by over 750,000 websites.
 Other sites that use it include BikeEXIF, Cycle World and Wired.com.
 Because it’s a popular social platform like Facebook or Twitter, some work firewalls will block it.
-Honestly, if your work is the kinda place that blocks things, then that it lets you read a website called Hell For Leather is pretty surprising.
+Honestly, if your work is the kinda place that blocks things, then that it lets you read about motorcycles all day is kinda surprising.

 We chose Disqus to make your lives easier.
 If you’re a prolific participator in online communities, then you’re probably already familiar with it.
 Disqus also integrates seamlessly with your social network of choice, allowing you to log in with your existing Facebook, Twitter or Google+ accounts.
 In case you’re the kind of person that would get fired if your boss saw your comments on HFL, you can also create a bespoke ID of your choice.
 “HotChick69″ is already taken, don’t ask me how I know.